ji-zai/personal-site/content/essays/seek-truth.md

 I was wrong above when I said that skill in seeking truth generalizes to any system.
 It only generalizes to the medium of observation.
 ### Seeking truth well requires seeking truth in both mediums: thinking and feeling.
 ### Exponential rise in technology will make seeking truth the only skill that remains.
-### All valuable skills are derived from seeking truth.
+### All valuable skills are derived from the ability to seek truth.
 ### "Truth seeker" is the most robust identity.
 ### AI will show us what makes us human.
 ### How do we create a truth seeking world?